wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 > Indentation matters in `yaml` files, so make sure `permission_handler` is at the same indentation level as the `flutter:` item.

-Now run this command (path is the root of the flutter project) to download the above dependency:
+Now run this command (path is the root of the `Flutter` project) to download the above dependency:

 ```cmd
 flutter pub get